isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 1. Navigate to the **[!UICONTROL AEM as a Cloud Service]** tab.
 1. Sort by published date in descending order.
-1. Click on the latest Adobe Experience Manager as a Cloud Service SDK or Experience Manager Forms feature archive (AEM Forms add-on).
+1. Click on the latest Adobe Experience Manager as a Cloud Service SDK.
 1. Review and accept the EULA.
 Tap the **[!UICONTROL Download]** button.

 ## Set up a local development environment and initial development project {#local-development-environment}